joe-kramer/angular-animal-tracker/README.md

   * app.Component.ts contains all other Components
   * AnimalListComponent contains our list of animals with edit buttons, which actions get mapped back to app.Component.ts
   * EditAnimalComponent takes control of editing our animals, and pushing that information back to our app.Component
+  * New-animal Component is created as a form, which pushes the new animal object into the master list on app.Component.ts

 4. UX/UI
   * Built with bootstrap